kendarorg/PhpNuget/README.md

 	* Allow package update via Upload: Default disabled, if enabled it is possible to overwrite the packages BUT THIS IS NOT A STANDARD BEHAVIOUR.
 	* Allow package delete: Default disabled.
 LEAVING IT ENABLED IS NOT A STANDARD BEHAVIOUR
 	* Use mysql: If you will use the mysql version this will be checked and will enable further settings:
+		* Import from txt db: checked if should import from txt db
 		* MySql UserId: MySQL user id
 		* MySql Password: MySQL password
 		* MySql Server: The address of the server